Propagation of chaos in neural fields: Neural fields equations in action

-Fortunately, for relevant neuroscience applications, it happens that solutions of these equations are not out of reach.
-This is the topic of a companion article~\cite{touboulNeuralFieldsDynamics:11} where is considered networks of firing-rate neurons (see appendix~\ref{append:FiringRates}), the neuronal model usually considered for neural fields analysis.
+Fortunately, for relevant neuroscience applications, it happens that solutions to these equations are not out of reach.
+This is the topic of a companion article~\cite{touboulNeuralFieldsDynamics11} where networks of firing-rate neurons (see Appendix~\ref{appendFiringRates}), are considered, the neuronal model usually considered for neural fields analysis.
 Let us briefly review here the main results of that article and concretely use the proposed approach to analyze the dynamics of a simple network.